Home High Level Design V

 • extension of search - search for all business within a radius of the user

-• users can view a business details like reviews, location, etc
+• users can view the details of a business like reviews, location, etc

 • performance / latency - search results should be returned within 500ms